The return of rock: Four bands to watch

 Hailing from Brighton, Royal Blood eschew electric guitars, creating riff-heavy power rock with just a bass guitar and a drum kit.

-The immense, pulverising single Out Of The Black won Mike Keer (vocals, bass) and Ben Thatcher (drums) comparisons to Queens of the Stone Age, as well as a place on the BBC Sound of 2014 longlist last year.
+The immense, pulverising single Out Of The Black won Mike Kerr (vocals, bass) and Ben Thatcher (drums) comparisons to Queens of the Stone Age, as well as a place on the BBC Sound of 2014 longlist last year.

 The Arctic Monkeys also endorsed the band - with drummer Matt Helders wearing one of their t-shirts onstage at the Glastonbury festival last summer.